 Cocaine physically alters the chemical makeup of the brain to the point that those who use it regularly will eventually require the drug to experience feelings of happiness and excitement.
 What may begin as casual cocaine use can quickly spiral into addiction and dependence.
 At worst, this could lead to a deadly overdose.
 While cocaine overdose treatment can bring some individuals back from the brink of death, others aren’t as lucky.
 If you or a loved one is struggling with a substance use disorder involving cocaine, the best thing you can do is seek out cocaine rehab.

-Once a substance use disorder takes hold, it can be difficult to determine how to treat cocaine addiction or where to start.
+Once a substance use disorder takes hold, it can be difficult to determine how to treat cocaine addiction or where to turn.
 In most cases, cocaine addiction is most successfully addressed with a professional cocaine treatment program.
-Comprehensive care for cocaine addiction must be a multifaceted process designed with the patient and their unique needs in mind.
+Comprehensive care for cocaine addiction must be a multifaceted process designed with the individual in mind.

-While care can vary from center to center, most addiction treatment facilities have a few key elements in common.
+While care can vary dramatically from center to center, most cocaine treatment options have a few key elements in common.
 They help the individual:

 - Work through initial overdose or withdrawal symptoms

 - Address any co-occurring mental health conditions, like anxiety, depression or post-traumatic stress disorder (PTSD)

 - Learn coping strategies needed to continue recovery outside a professional rehab setting